jakub-kaminski/ros1_bridge-problem/README.md

 [ros2run]: Process exited with failure 127
 ```

+If you are able to get "ERROR UNABLE TO CONTACT LOCAL HOST 13111..." at ros1_bridge startup, it means that ros1_bridge will work well if set up correctly.
+If you are able to get "unable" error at the same time when workspace is built correctly, you have solved the problems.

 *How to build the workspace packages and also be able to use ros1_bridge?*